 Arizona Sonora Desert Museum has an annual sale.

 The Mission Garden has an annual sale where they sell heritage plants.
-These are plants that has a lineage that is hundreds of years old.
+These are plants that have a lineage that is hundreds of years old.
+Last fall I picked up some heritage grapes.